KognitionAI/pilecv4j-opencv-packaging/README.md

 ## Buildng OpenCV on Windows

 I managed to build OpenCV (3.3.1) on Windows using the following.
+(Hat Tip, Osama Abbas for [Install OpenCV 3.3.0 + Python 2: Build and Compile on Windows 10](https://www.youtube.com/watch?v=MXqpHIMdKfU) )

 1. Make sure Java is installed.
 1. Install apache ANT (unzip to a directory on windows)